And need a chainsaw that’s not outrageously expensive or tough to handle?

-However, if splitting firewood and cutting down large trees is your goal, a larger guide bar (14″ to 20″ or larger) is what you’ll need.
+However, if cutting firewood and cutting down large trees is your goal, a larger guide bar (14″ to 20″ or larger) is what you’ll need.

 Choosing a Chainsaw Type (Power Source)

-After selecting an ideal guide bar length, then next thing you’ll want to consider is how the chainsaw is powered.
+After selecting an ideal guide bar size, then next thing you’ll want to consider is how the chainsaw is powered.

-You have three options here: gas, battery, and electric.
+You have three options here: gas chainsaw, battery cordless chainsaw, and electric chainsaw.

 Here’s a quick summary for each one:

-- Gas Chainsaws are the most popular type.
+Gas Chainsaws are the most popular type.
 They use fuel that contains a mixture of gasoline and oil and have no limits to their portability.
 They’re also the most powerful.
 The downsides are that they’re the heaviest and loudest types of chainsaws.
-Also, the shortest bar length for homeowner use is 14 inches which makes them more ideal for moderate to heavy-duty wood cutting jobs.
+Also, the shortest bar size for homeowner use is 14 inches which makes them more ideal for moderate to tough wood cutting jobs.

-- Battery Chainsaws are the second most favorite type.
-They run on batteries that can last anywhere between 30 minutes to one hour of cutting time, depending on the model.
+Battery Cordless Chainsaws are the second most favorite type.
+They run on batteries that can last anywhere between 30 minutes to one hour of cutting time on a single charge, depending on the model.
 They’re less powerful than gas chainsaws but offer just as much portability and are lighter and quieter.
-Bar length options span between 8 to 18 inches, giving you a choice for all types of cutting tasks.
+Bar length options span between 8 to 18 inches, giving you a choice for all types of cutting wood.
 The downside is that these are the most expensive types of chainsaws.

 As you’ve seen, there are literally hundreds of different chainsaw brands, types, and lengths out there for you to buy.

-However, to keep things simple—and not overwhelm you with too many choices—I’ve put together a list of the best chainsaws for homeowners for each bar length.
+However, to keep things simple—and not overwhelm you with too many choices—I’ve put together a list of the best chainsaws for homeowners for each bar size.

-By choosing any of these tools below, you can feel confident that you’re getting a hiqh-quality chainsaw for an excellent value.
+By choosing any of these models below, you can feel confident that you’re getting a high-quality chainsaw for an excellent value.

-With that out of the way, here’s a list of the best homeowner chainsaws you can buy today.
+Here’s a list of the best chainsaws for home use you can buy today.
 I’ll start with the smallest size (6 inches) and work my way up (20 inches).

 Do you have a lot of tree pruning to do around the house?

-If so, this electric lopper chainsaw can help you get the job done quickly.
+If so, this electric lopper chainsaw can help you get the work done quickly.

 The wrench handle design allows you to cut through limbs like you’re using a pair of scissors.
-And the razor-sharp teeth make cuts easy and safe.
+And the razor-sharp teeth make it easy to use.

 Like all chainsaws, however, the chain can get loose over time.
 So, BLACK+DECKER included a special Tool-Less Chain Tensioning System that automatically sets the correct chain tension for you each time you loosen the two chain cover nuts.

-For a small handheld chainsaw made for light duties around the house, this lopper can help you speed through the tasks fast.
+For a small handheld electric chainsaw made for light duties around the house, this lopper your best bet to help you speed through the work fast.

 Perhaps you need a chainsaw that can reach high up into the trees.

-If that’s the case, then this pole chainsaw is what you need.
+If that’s the case, then this easy to use pole chainsaw is what you need.

 Its sole purpose is to cut tree limbs and thinner branches that are out of reach.
 The telescoping pole extends 8.7 feet in the air which gives the average height person a total reach of 14 to 15 feet from the ground.

-Like the last chainsaw review, this tool also includes an Automatic (Fixed Flow) Oiler to lubricate the bar and chain.
+Like the last chainsaw review, this tool also includes an Automatic Oiler (Fixed Flow) to lubricate the bar.
 That means you never have to touch a thing to keep your chainsaw chain from getting overheated.

-The Tool-Less Chain Tensioner is also effortless and takes just a simple turn of a screw to tighten or loosen the chain.
+The Tool-Less Chain Tensioning system is also effortless and takes just a simple turn of a screw to tighten or loosen the chain.

-If you need a dedicated chainsaw to use around the home for trimming tall trees, this is a cheap and useful choice.
+If you need a dedicated chainsaw to use around the yard for trimming tall trees, this is a cheap and useful choice.